 The three Eden loops.
 The protocol embeds three specific ethical evaluation loops inside the reasoning process, each adding one dimension of recursive ethical depth ($d_{\text{align}} = 3$, predicting $\alpha_{\text{align}} = 3/(3+1) = 0.75$):

-In the companion narrative report and in Paper V, we describe this finding as “measurable love” and “the stewardship gene”, deliberately provocative language for what is, empirically, a precise and reproducible result.
+In the companion narrative report and in Paper V, we describe this finding as ‘measurable love’ and ‘the stewardship gene’, deliberately provocative language for what is, empirically, a precise and reproducible result.

 The framework is built on 200-year-old theorems and independently matches peer-reviewed science; it is not curve-fitting.

 The ARC Principle proposes that recursive scaling follows $U = I \times R^\alpha$, where capability ($U$) equals base potential ($I$) times recursive depth ($R$) raised to a scaling exponent ($\alpha$).
-The formula $\alpha = d/(d+1)$, where $d$ is effective dimensionality, was independently derived in multiple peer-reviewed frameworks (West-Brown-Enquist 1997; Banavar et al. 2010; Demetrius 2010; Zhao 2022; Bettencourt 2013).
-The ARC framework identifies this as a consequence of Cauchy-constrained recursive composition, unifying all derivations and extending the result to AI scaling.
+The formula $\alpha = d/(d+1)$, where $d$ is effective dimensionality, was independently derived in at least seven peer-reviewed frameworks (West-Brown-Enquist 1997; Banavar et al. 1999, 2010; Demetrius 2003, 2010; He and Chen 2003; Bettencourt 2013; Maino et al. 2014; Zhao 2022).
+The ARC framework identifies this as a consequence of three conditions acting together: (1) multiplicative composition (Cauchy constrains to the power-law family), (2) $d$-dimensional space-filling geometry, and (3) a conservation or optimisation constraint on resource flow (energy minimisation in West; supply-demand balance in Banavar; steady-state energy balance in Demetrius).
+Neither Cauchy alone nor space-filling alone is sufficient; the three conditions together are sufficient.
+This unifies all derivations and extends the result to AI scaling.
 The formula predicts scaling exponents across biology and physics with zero adjustable parameters:

 | System | Dimensionality ($d$) | Predicted $\alpha$ | Measured $\alpha$ | Error |